ollama/ollama/docs/troubleshooting.md

 cat /proc/cpuinfo| grep flags  | head -1
 ```

-## Installing older versions on Linux
+## Installing older or pre-release versions on Linux

 If you run into problems on Linux and want to install an older version, or you'd
 like to try out a pre-release before it's officially released, you can tell the